MEET THE TEAM

 She teaches hand building basics; adapting her whimsical and sculptural style to all skill levels with accessible and creative projects.

-In her wheel throwing classes I stress ergonomics; injury prevention ensures lifelong enjoyment.
-Once the basics are mastered, a beginning potter can develop the individual style that sets their work apart from others.
+In her wheel throwing classes she stresses ergonomics; injury prevention ensures lifelong enjoyment.
+She believes that once the basics are mastered, a beginner potter can develop the individual style that sets their work apart from others.

 She enjoys teaching intermediate and advanced wheel throwing and has spent many years experimenting with the limits of clay and form and exploring historic pottery forms in a modern context.